Quickback Docs

 TTL and best-effort semantics

-• TTL is the scope-token TTLauth.jwt.expiresIn (default 180s), clamped to a hard ≤180s ceiling at the mint site.
-A longer-lived scope token would widen the post-revocation replay window past the spec bound, so the clamp is non-negotiable.
+• TTL is the scope-token TTLauth.jwt.expiresIn (default 180s), clamped to a hard ≤180s ceiling at every signing site that emits a scope claim: both proven mints (/scope/v1/enter, the namespace resolver) and the middleware's rolling refresh.
+A longer-lived scope token would widen the post-revocation replay window past the spec bound, so the clamp is non-negotiable — an auth.jwt.expiresIn above the ceiling applies to plain tokens but never survives into a scope-bearing one.

 • The mint is gated by the same proven-relationship guard as the in-memory stamp.
 It runs after the gate has granted access, reading the instance id from the proven path param (:eventId) — never from request input — so the minted scope:<kind>:<role> is backed by exactly the proof /scope/v1/enter requires.
 The token is byte-identical to one /scope/v1/enter would produce: same shared mint helper, same carry-forward of any other verified scope kinds already on the incoming token (the freshly-proven kind takes precedence; siblings survive the re-mint).